-C does not automatically handle memory for you.
+C does not automatically handle memory for you, so it's up to you, the programmer, to allocate, use, and free memory correctly.
 In each program, an address space is set aside, separated into 2 dynamically changing regions and 2 'static' regions.

-- The Stack: local variables inside of functions, where data is garbage immediately after the function in which it was defined returns.
-Each function call creates a stack frame with its own arguments and local variables.
-The stack dynamically changes, growing downwards as multiple functions are called within each other (LIFO structure), and collapsing upwards as functions finish execution and return. - The Heap: memory manually allocated by the programmer with malloc, calloc, or realloc.
-Used for data we want to persist beyond function calls, growing upwards to 'meet' the stack.
-Careful heap management is necessary to avoid Heisenbugs!
-Memory is freed only when the programmer explicitly frees it! - Static data: global variables declared outside of functions, does not grow or shrink through function execution. - Code (or Text): loaded at the start of the program and does not change after, contains executable instructions and any pre-processor macros.
+- The Stack: Stores local variables inside of functions.
+Data on the stack is garbage collected immediately after the function in which it was defined returns.
+Each function call creates a stack frame that holds the function's arguments and local variables.
+The stack grows downwards with nested function calls (LIFO structure), and shrinks upwards as functions return. - The Heap: Stores memory manually allocated by the programmer with malloc, calloc, or realloc.
+Used for data that needs to persist after the function returns.
+Grows upwards in memory to 'meet' the stack.
+Memory on the heap is only freed when the programmer explicitly frees it.
+Careful heap management is necessary to avoid tricky bugs called Heisenbugs! - Static data: Stores data that is a fixed size, like global variables and string literals.
+Does not grow or shrink through function execution. - Code (or Text): Is loaded at the start of the program and does not change after, contains executable instructions and any pre-processor macros.